RobertoFalconi/SUOMI/README.md

 Using myBalsamiq, we have made mockups.
 In the docs it is shown how to login, insert your data, book for a service and enjoy the spa.

 # The software architecture
-SUOMI is designed to implement a three layer software architecture: User Interface (Web Application), Business Logic (intermediate layer) and Data Access (the layer connected to the DBMS).
-Then, there is another layer, called the Business Entity, connected to all the other layers.
+SUOMI is coded in .NET Frameworks using C# with Visual Studio 2017 and it is designed to implement a three layer software architecture: User Interface (ASP.NET Web Application), Business Logic (intermediate layer) and Data Access (the layer connected to the DBMS).
+Then, there is another layer, called the Business Entity, connected to all the other layers and where the objects' classes are implemented.

+To implement the DBMS we used Microsoft SQL Server Management Studio (aka SSMS) which is linked to the software using ADO.NET.

+# How to run SUOMI
+To run the project we suggest you to clone the repository and open the .sln project inside the SUOMI directory using Visual Studio 2017.
+Then, run the .bacpac DB using SSMS and remember to change the path inside the code.
+Now ensure that SUOMI.UI is setted as starting project in the solution and run it with F5, the project will run with the Login page.
+Do the Login or the registration of a new account and procede compiling the form.
+Click on the button in the HTML form to turn on Nucleo and procede with the following instructions.

 # Nucleo's code
 The core of the application is the PulseSensor SEN-11574, the sensor maded by PulseSensor.com which translates a light signal to an hearte rate value with your finger, the sensor is connected to the STM32 NUCLEO-F401RE board.